Aminu Ala

-Aminu Ladan Abubakar, also known as Alan Waka (born 11 February 1973), is a Hausa musician and author from Kano State Northern Nigeria.
+Aminu Ladan Abubakar, also known as Alan Waka (born 11 February 1973), is a Nigerian Hausa-language musician and writer from Kano State, Northern Nigeria.

 Early life and education

 Aminu Ala completed his primary education at Tudun Murtala Primary School between 1980 and 1986, then GSS Kawaji Secondary School in Dakata, Kano from 1987 to 1992 in 2004.
 He continued his education at the School of Technology and in Kano where he received his diploma 2007.